longshotlabs/simpl-schema/README.md

 ## Dates

-For consistency, if you care only about the date (year, month, date) portion and not the time, then use a `Date` object set to the desired date at midnight UTC.
+For consistency, if you care only about the date (year, month, date) portion and not the time, then use a `Date` object set to the desired date at midnight UTC *(note, the clean function wont strip out time)*.
 This goes for `min` and `max` dates, too.
 If you care only about the date portion and you want to specify a minimum date, `min` should be set to midnight UTC on the minimum date (inclusive).

 Following these rules ensures maximum interoperability with HTML5 date inputs and usually just makes sense.